kubernetes/enhancements/keps/sig-node/4176-cpumanager-spread-cpus-preferred-policy/README.md

 ###### Are there any tests for feature enablement/disablement?

-A dedicated e2e test will validate the preservation of the default behavior when the feature gate is turned off or when the feature is unused.
-This will be conducted through two distinct test scenarios.
+A dedicated e2e test will validate the preservation of the default behavior when the feature gate is turned off, when the feature is unused, when `pread-physical-cpus-preferred` turns off but `CPUManagerPolicyAlphaOptions` is disabled.
+This will be conducted through three distinct test scenarios.

 <!--
 The e2e framework does not currently support enabling or disabling feature